SchoolOfCode/bc17-w7d3-workshop-nextjs-boilerplate-em-em/plan.md

   - Show error if empty field
 - Console.log all the form data

+## Reduce Refactor

+- Copy existing Form files as a backup ✅
+- Delete all fields but one ✅
+  > Test ✅
+- Move the one field over to use useReducer
+  > Test
+-

 # Desktop

 - Adjust the styling for desktop (media query)